opensearch-project/data-prepper/data-prepper-plugins/cloudwatch-logs/README.md

 - `buffer_type` (Optional) : A string representing the type of buffer to use to hold onto events.
 Currently only supports `in_memory`.

 ## Plugin Functionality
 The cloudwatch_logs sink plugin uses credentials to establish a client to CloudWatch Logs.
-It currently uses the system default timestamp for publishing (ex: System.currentTimeMillis()) and also implements an exponential back off strategy for retransmission.
+It currently uses the current system timestamp for publishing and implements an exponential back off strategy for retransmission.

 ## Metrics